 Drop him off at the skinning shed, and we head out for a cull of Springbok and Warthog.
 10 mins later, a Cull Springbok runs out and stops at 125 yds.
 Last Springbok down on to find a Warty.
 The afternoon had turned windy and cool.
 Only saw 3 Wart’s off and running.
 I cruised around some more but did not see much.
 We headed back for the evening.

 Unfortunately, this is the last day.
 Todd, Nick, Nadine, and I head out for our Blesbok.
 We split up when we arrive.
 Trying to get up on the Blessbok is difficult.
 The wind is blowing, and they are spooky.
 Todd manages to snipe a Trophy as we move them around.
-I am on them several times, but either to grouped up or take off before I can get a shot.
+I am on them several times, but either to group up or take off before I can get a shot.
 Finally, get a long shot well over 300 and make a bad shot.
 Spend another 20 mins before I get another distant shot that stops him.
 We move closer and a finishing shot.
-We keep going for my last Blessbok Cull, and I drop one at just under 400, which requires a finishing shot.
-Beautiful white female.
+We keep going for my last Blessbok Cull, and I drop one at just under 400, which requires a finishing shot a beautiful white female.

 Warthog African Management and Trophy Hunt

 Todd got his cull, and we were off.
 I still had 2 Warthog Culls left.
 Nadine had said that morning when we left that it would not be a good Warthog day as it was cool, overcast, and windy.
 As we were driving back, we started to see Warty’s.
 The sun had come out, and it had warmed up a bit.
 We were driving thru open pastures, and every time we spotted Warthogs, they took off with no shot.
 We came to a little Valley that went for a mile or so.
-Nadine suggested we go for a walk as the Warthogs should be heading for a midday Siesta.
+Nadine suggested we walk as the Warthogs should be heading for a midday Siesta.

 We had walked about 50 yds when we spotted a pig in the valley.
-As we glassed him he got into some brush and didn’t come out.
+As we glassed him, he got into some brush and didn’t come out.
 A little farther and a Sow with piglets.
 Then another 100yds, and I said, Nadine.
-175yds to our right, headed for the valley, was a big boar.
+175 yards to our right, headed for the valley, was a big boar.
 Up went the sticks.
 As I got him in the scope, I noticed a large tusk.
 Damn trophy.
 Then he turned and had broken off his other tusk.
 I heard shoot.
 About 150 yds, one shot and done.
 Huge old Boar with scars and a calloused face with trophy warts as big as his ears.
 Loaded in the Bakkie and on the way back to the Lodge, we spot another group, and Nadine picks out a female and done in one.
 Back for lunch and the end of our African management and trophy hunt.